Geontech/fins/docs/tutorial2.md

 $ cp ../power_converter/scripts/verify_sim.py scripts/
 ```

-This script is referenced as `postsim` in the JSON's `filesets`, so it will be run _after_ the simulation completes.
+This script is referenced as `postsim` in the JSON's `filesets`, so it will run _after_ simulation completes.

 ## Step 5: Building the Nodeset with Intel Quartus Prime Pro